ivarref/spa-monkey/network-failures.md

 Parts of the retry logic for Datomic up to and including `1.0.7075` is broken.
 Network problems are hard to spot, and are not well handled, nor reported, by Datomic.

-## Response from Datomic support
+## Response from Datomic

-I've informed Datomic about my findings and shared a draft version of this post.
-The response from Datomic support thus far is that the findings here does not constitute an error on Datomic's part.
+I've informed Datomic support about my findings and shared a draft version of this post.
+The response thus far is that the findings here does not constitute an error on Datomic's part.
 Quote from Datomic support:

 > Datomic's retry is not "broken", but having no default timeout for the Postgres driver is a misconfiguration.
 It's certainly something we could address on the Datomic side, by providing a default timeout setting at configuration, but we have the expectation that users configure their storages and drivers correctly for their needs.
 This represents a conflation of timeouts and retries, the retries are fine, but the storage level timeouts are not.
 As stated, we could absolutely do better right now with Postgres timeouts, but as your blog post demonstrates this is solvable in user-space by configuring the drivers and storage with a default timeout.
+…
+At this time, Datomic does not enforce a timeout for jdbc backends as the config param is not uniform across different backends.

 ## Cloud epilogue